 Organic Vegetables are free from synthetic chemicals such as pesticides, herbicides, fungicides, antibiotics and growth hormones.
 Instead, organic fertilisers, such as compost and manure are used to nourish the soil.
 Likewise, pests and diseases are controlled using natural techniques such as species selection, crop rotation and insect predators.
 In addition, organic vegetables have not undergone any genetic modification.

 Organic Meat, Dairy and Eggs

-Organically grown animals and birds are free range and have access to organic feed.
+Organically grown animals and birds are free-range and have access to organic feed.
 In addition, such species have not been exposed to any genetic modification, growth hormones or synthetic nitrogen supplements.
-Vaccines are only used in extreme cases when disease is present.
+Vaccines are only used in extreme cases when a disease is present.
 There is a strict restriction against antibiotic use in poultry, eggs and dairy.

 Organic bread and baked goods